Sandy Balls: Development into a holiday centre

 In 1934, 12 simply furnished camping huts were built and next year the first brochure was produced, entitled "Sandy Balls for the Beauty Spot Holiday".
 As the original aim of Aubrey Westlake was to use the location to provide a simple, low cost holiday for families, the original cabins were placed among the trees.

 War years

 During the war the estate served as temporary accommodation for evacuees and for families whose main bread winner was on active service.
 A large air raid shelter was built and a Red Cross post established.

 Continued development

 Through the 1950s and 1960s the Westlake family continued the location's development as a holiday centre.
 Accommodations were greatly extended and a restaurant and shop were added (with the latter two locations using produce grown on the estate).

 In the 1980s the holiday centre was extensively developed and modernised by Richard Westlake.

 In 2007 a major redevelopment was carried out, making the central area into a piazza and adding the bistro restaurant and adding new retail spaces including the bike hire shop.
 A new reception building was built with a roof covered with sedums and other plants.

-In 2017 ownership was transferred from the Westlake family to Away Resorts Limited.
+In 2017 the Westlake family sold the estate to Away Resorts Limited.